Center for Sustainable Rural Livelihoods

 KinoSol technology has opened the door to dehydrating new types of food rich in nutrients.

 After demonstrations and questions were answered, KKOVC and Ella headed for Rukungiri, Uganda where the second field-testing Orenda was being used.

 There, a similar tutorial and question and answer period was held with around 30 farmers, both male and female.
 This region of Uganda specializes in growing sorghum and farmers were very interested to see how the Orenda would work with their staple crop.
 Interestingly enough, the farmers were using the Orenda as a means to dehydrate potatoes and then frying the dehydrated potatoes weeks later to make “chips,” or what we call french fries.

-Ella’s time in Uganda served as a way for the team to know how to improve upon the design, instructions, and implementation of the technology into the field.
-With each new partner and field test, we are able expand on the KinoSol mission and learn from unique and inspiring individuals around the world.
+Ella’s time in Uganda served as a way for the team to know how to improve upon user instructions, and implementation of the technology into the field.
+With each new partner and field-test, we are able expand on the KinoSol mission and learn from unique and inspiring individuals around the world.